MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 - If you have multiple rules for your segment, the rule you're editing has a vertical blue line next to it.
 - You can move rules and conditions to other places in the segment definition.
 Select the vertical ellipsis (&vellip;) next to a rule or condition and choose how and where to move it.
 - The **Undo** and **Redo** controls in the command bar let you roll back changes.
-- Save a segment configuration as a draft and complete it later.
-As a draft, the segment is considered inactive.
-When ready, select **Run** or **Activate** to activate the segment.
 - After creating a segment, some segments allow you to [track the usage of the segment](segments.md#track-usage-of-a-segment).

 ## Next steps